OWASP/wstg/document/4-Web_Application_Security_Testing/01-Information_Gathering/10-Map_Application_Architecture.md

 #### Platform-as-a-Service (PaaS)

-In a Platform-as-a-Service (PaaS) model, the web server and underlying infrastructure are managed by the service provider, and the customer is only responsible for the application that this deployed on them.
+In a Platform-as-a-Service (PaaS) model, the web server and underlying infrastructure are managed by the service provider, and the customer is only responsible for the application that is deployed on them.
 From a testing perspective, there are two main differences:

-- The application owner has no access to the underlying infrastructure, so will be unable to directly remediate any issues.
+- The application owner has no access to the underlying infrastructure, which means they will be unable to directly remediate any issues.
-- Infrastructure testing is likely to be out of scope for any engagements.
+- Infrastructure testing is likely to be out-of-scope for any engagements.

-In some cases it is possible to identify the use of PaaS, as the application may use a specific domain name (for example, applications deployed on Azure App Services will have a `*.azurewebsites.net` domain - although they may also use custom domains).
-However, in other cases it is difficult to determine whether PaaS is in use.
+In some cases, it is possible to identify the use of PaaS, as the application may use a specific domain name (for example, applications deployed on Azure App Services will have a `*.azurewebsites.net` domain - although they may also use custom domains).
+In other cases, it is difficult to determine whether PaaS is in use.

 #### Serverless

-In a Serverless model, the developers provide code which is directly run on a hosting platform as individual functions, rather than as an traditional larger web application deployed in a webroot.
-This makes it well suited to microservice-based architectures.
-As with a PaaS environment, infrastructure testing is likely to be out of scope.
+In a Serverless model, the developers provide code which is directly run on a hosting platform as individual functions, rather than running a traditional larger web application deployed in a webroot.
+This makes it well suited for microservice-based architecture.
+As with a PaaS environment, infrastructure testing is likely to be out-of-scope.

-In some cases the use of Serverless code may be indicated by the presence of specific HTTP headers.
+In some cases, the use of Serverless code may be indicated by the presence of specific HTTP headers.
 For example, AWS Lambda functions will typically return the following headers:

 ```http
 X-Amz-Invocation-Type